 Apple’s system Split View on Mac lets you fill the screen with two apps or two Ulysses windows.
 This is particularly handy on smaller screens.

+Now you can see the editor and the export preview side-by-side.
 If you need less space for the preview, you can adjust the window width by dragging the vertical line between the windows.